wirecardBrasil/challenge/API_USE.md

 - GET /card/brand/:cardnumber

 ###  POST /client
-Method is intented to insert a new client.
+Method is intended to insert a new client.

 >URL: http://localhost:8080/client